 KALUSUGAN AT ISIPAN NAALAGAAN

 Since its conception in 2010, the “KAIN Po” program (which translates in English to “let’s please eat”) has continued to provide feeding programs to the poorest districts and provinces in the country with the goal of improving the health of the resident children and consequently, increase their enthusiasm in attending schools.
-For 2017, the KAIN Po programs were held in Laguna and Taguig in partnership with the Department of Education Taguig-Pateros.

 EMPLOYEES’ CHILDREN SCHOLARSHIP PROGRAM

 Every start of the academic year, CNPF gives back to its employees by rewarding scholarship grants to selected children who academically excel in either grade school, high school, or college, and are in need of financial assistance.
 Alongside an advocacy of promoting and encouraging education , this also comes as another way of the company to show appreciation to its many loyal and dedicated employees around the country.

 OPERATION BACKPACK: BRINGING BAGS OF JOY TO SCHOOL CHILDREN

 CNPF Employees’ malasakit for those in need magnified this small initiative into a greater cause, prompting the different departments to act in unison to provide the students in Mindanao with school materials they need for a better learning experience.